Crater lakes

 A process of oxidation is influenced by the rain and input of volcanic gases and groundwater.
 As lakes are not connected, chemical processes in each of them are independent – thus also their color changes independently.

-Thus Kelimutu has obtained unique natural decoration – three lakes which always have different colors.
+Thus Kelimutu has obtained unique natural decoration – three lakes that always have different colors.
 There is no other volcano on Earth with similar phenomena.

 History

-In 1992 was founded Kelimutu National Park with an area of 5,300 hectares and over the last decades, there has been reached certain equilibrium between the interests of nature conservation, local people and increasing stream of tourists.
-Tourists now love to visit the summit of Kelimutu in sunrise and enjoy the unique view on three diversely colored lakes basking in the lush light of rising Sun.
+In 1992 was founded Kelimutu National Park with an area of 5,300 hectares and over the last decades, there has been reached a certain equilibrium between the interests of nature conservation, local people, and an increasing stream of tourists.
+Tourists now love to visit the summit of Kelimutu at sunrise and enjoy the unique view of three diversely colored lakes basking in the lush light of the rising Sun.

 References